omics-datascience/BioAPI/README.md

 ## Error Responses

 The possible error codes are 400, 404 and 500.
-The content of each of them is a Json with a unique key called "error" where its value is a description of the problem that produces the error.
+The content of each of them is a JSON with a unique key called "error" where its value is a description of the problem that produces the error.
 For example:

   ```json
   {